 Through the CPA approach and visualization, students experience math concepts concretely, with hands-on experiences that build true foundational understanding.

 Activities that ask students to apply math concepts in different ways and create alternative solutions to a problem encourage critical and creative thinking and build mastery.

 Problem solving is embedded and central to all instruction and discussion in Math in Focus.
 Students learn to apply different strategies and are encouraged to consider the best strategies for routine and non-routine problems to build strong problem-solving skills.

-The Singapore Math® framework acknowledges the role attitude plays in mathematics learning and supports students in approaching problem solving with interest and enthusiasm, building their confidence to persevere.
+The Singapore Math® framework acknowledges the role attitude plays in learning math and supports students in approaching problem solving with interest and enthusiasm, building their confidence to persevere.